jido/Quantity/README.md

 The default extension value is **100** (binary).

-The number of chunks is encoded using 44 bits which corresponds to a quantity with up to 4×10¹⁴ digits.
+The number of chunks is encoded using _44 bits_ which corresponds to a quantity with up to **4×10¹⁴ digits**.

 Other extension values put some of those bits to a different use: